-To calculate child support in Rhode Island, we recommend using the RI Child Support Guideline Schedule.
+To calculate child support in Rhode Island, we recommend using the RI Child Support Guidelines.
 There appears to be no simpler way to estimate support payments.

-The RI Child Support Guideline Schedule steps you through a complex calculation.
+The RI Child Support Guidelines steps you through a complex calculation.
 You may need to work through each part carefully to get an accurate assessment.
 Unfortunately, the Rhode Island scheme is complex and a simple, reliable calculator does not appear to be available.

 Rhode Island Parenting Time Calculator

 While Rhode Island child support guidelines focus on which parent is the "custodial parent", parenting time shares have the potential to affect child support.
 Actual parenting time percentages could influence the order a judge makes or how much parents agree to.

 Use this overnights calculator to work out your parenting time percentage.
 Most states measure parenting time based on overnight stays.

 Calculate annual overnight stays